X

 Kodai Senga, New York Mets

 I originally was going to leave Kodai Senga off this list, but then I saw his ADP.
-There is no way he should be going outside the top-40 starting pitchers.
+There is no way he should be going outside the top 40 starting pitchers.
 Injuries limited him to just one (dominant) start in the regular season last year, which may lead to people forgetting how good he was in 2023.

 That year, Senga pitched to a 2.98 ERA and a 1.22 WHIP, striking out 29 percent of the batters he faced and finishing with an 18 percent K-BB rate.
-In the second half that season he posted a 2.58 ERA and 1.15 WHIP.
+In the second half of that season he posted a 2.58 ERA and 1.15 WHIP.

 His ghost fork pitch is one of the best putaway pitches in baseball and he generates groundballs at a high rate.
 He has the capability of being a high-end SP2 in fantasy baseball, if not better.
 And if you are still a little worried, you already are getting him at a discount due to the injury factor.